E. S. Appasamy: Personal life and family

 Swarnam Cornelius married lawyer and judge Paul Appasamy.
 They had four children: Mary Vimala, John Bhasker, Esther Jaya, and Shanth Paul.
 Swarnam Appasamy died in her eighties in 1963, in Nangamangalam.

 Economist J. C. Kumarappa was her younger brother.
 Bishop A. J. Appasamy, a prominent Indian Christian theologian, was her brother-in-law.
 Several of her children became educators.
 Her daughter Vimala Appasamy graduated from Mount Holyoke College, was headmistress of the Vidyodaya School from 1936 to 1965, and wrote a songbook for the school.
 Daughter Jaya Appasamy became an artist, writer, college professor, and Fulbright Scholar.
 Son S. Paul Appasamy was an educator and representative of the YMCA of India and Ceylon in the 1960s.
-Her granddaughter Dr. Satya Brink is a sociologist and policy consultant in Canada.